 Fig. 3 – A modern (metal?) relief simultaneously symbolizing Pangu’s separation of heaven and earth and the decay of his body into earthly features and celestial bodies (larger version).
 Take note of the eye-like sun.
 Found on this news article about the god.

 Giant characters were obviously not a new concept to Chinese literature by the Ming.
-An earlier example comes to us from Master of the Law, the 13th-century precursor of Journey to the West.
+An earlier example comes to us from The Story of How Tripitaka of the Great Tang Procures the Scriptures, the 13th-century precursor of Journey to the West.
 Chapter six sees Monkey transform his golden-ringed monk’s staff “into a gigantic Yakşa whose head touched the sky and whose feet straddled the earth.
 In his hands he grasped a demon-subduing cudgel.
 His body was blue as indigo, his hair red as cinnabar” (Wivell, 1994, p.
 1189) (fig. 4).
 This line simultaneously predicts Sun’s goliath form and blunt weapon (that touches heaven and earth like the head and feet of the yaksha) and Erlang’s monstrous appearance (i.e. his green skin and red hair).

 Fig. 4 – A guardian yaksha statue, Bangkok, Thailand (larger version).
 Take note of the large stature, blue skin, and club.
 Found on this article.

 III.
 Possible ties to Hindu Mythology